Poojagarwal-13/AirBnb_Tableau_DataAnalysis/README.md

 ---

-Data Visaulization using Tableau, and basic Statistical Concepts (Measures of Central Tendency and Spread) have been used to analyse the data, gain meaningful insights, and provide starategic recommendations.
+Data Visaulization using Tableau, and Summary Statistics have been used to analyse the data, gain meaningful insights, and provide starategic recommendations.
 Data Cleaning, Data Mining, Data Interpretation, Dashboarding, and Reporting have been implemented.